marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/kan_utils/README.md

 ## Usage for Image Classification

-The utilities in this folder are designed specifically for training and evaluating image classification models using the RBF-KAN architecture.
-The implementation has been tested on:
+The utilities in this folder are specifically designed for training and evaluating image classification models using the RBF-KAN architecture.
+The workflow typically includes:

-1. **MNIST** (handwritten digit classification)
-2. **HAM10000** (skin lesion classification)

-For examples of how to use these utilities in image classification tasks, see the notebooks in the `MNIST/` and `HAM10000/` directories.
+1. **Configuration**: Create a JSON config file with model hyperparameters
+2. **Model Initialization**: Use `initialize_kan_model_from_config()` to create a model
+3. **Training**: Run `train_and_validate_model()` with appropriate data loaders
+4. **Evaluation**: Analyze results with `validate_model()` and visualization tools

+The implementation has been optimized and tested on image classification datasets:

+- **MNIST**: Handwritten digit classification (grayscale images)
+- **HAM10000**: Skin lesion classification (dermatoscopic images)

-## Quantization Integration
+## Integration with Quantization

-The training and checkpoint utilities in this folder integrate seamlessly with the quantization tools in the `quantization/` directory, enabling post-training quantization for deployment on resource-constrained devices.
+The architecture supports post-training quantization through the tools in the `quantization/` directory.
+The checkpoint system is designed to preserve model states in a format compatible with the quantization workflow.

+## Key Features for Image Classification

+1. **Grid-Based RBF Implementation**: Uses radial basis functions with learned grid points and inverse denominators
+2. **Adaptive Dropout**: Dropout rate that scales with grid size to prevent overfitting in larger models
+3. **FPGA-Friendly Design**: Option to disable bias terms for hardware implementation
+4. **Gradient Boosting**: Enhanced backward pass that prioritizes grid and inverse denominator parameter updates
+5. **Comprehensive Metrics**: F1 score, recall, confusion matrix, and accuracy for thorough model evaluation

+## Implementation Notes

+- The `USE_BIAS_ON_LINEAR` flag in `fasterkan.py` controls whether linear layers use bias terms
+- Dropout rate formula: `1-0.75**(num_grids)` ensures appropriate regularization as model complexity increases
+- Gradient boosting factor of 10x for grid and inverse denominator parameters helps balance learning rates